SMTG-Bham/ShakeNBreak/docs/Generation.rst

     active_atoms: None  # Atoms to apply rattle displacement to.
 (Default = all atoms)
     max_attempts: 5000  # Limit for how many attempted rattle moves are allowed a single atom; if this limit is reached an `Exception` is raised
     max_disp: 2.0  # Rattle moves that yields a displacement larger than max_disp will always be rejected.
 Rarely occurs, mostly used as a safety net
-    local_rattle: True  # If True, rattle displacements will tail-off as we more away from the defect site
+    local_rattle: False  # If True, rattle displacements will tail-off as we more away from the defect site.
+Not recommended as typically worsens performance.

 To display additional information about the generated distortions we can set the ``--verbose`` flag.